Master of Business Administration (MBA) Degree, Executive Program

 Requirements for the MBA Degree, Executive Program

 The MBA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
+For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the Executive MBA degree must complete:

-- A minimum of 54 credit hours to satisfy degree requirements over a two-year period.
+- A minimum of 54 credit hours to satisfy degree requirements.

 |Total Credit Hours Required for the MBA Degree, Executive Program||54|